Lascar (volcano): Climate and biota

 The area around Lascar is one of the driest and highest volcanic settings in the world.
 Precipitation at Lascar is about 50 - 100 mm/yr and consists mostly of snow.
-Persistent snow cover exists on the western and southern slopes of the volcano; it contributes partly to the fumarole water.
+Persistent snow cover exists on the western and southern slopes of the volcano; it contributes partly to the fumarole water and can yield lahars during eruptions.
 Steam explosions caused by rainfall have been reported.
 In 1993, yearly precipitation at several towns around Lascar ranged from 2.5 to 20.1 mm.
 Lascar is located close to the Atacama Desert, one of the world's driest deserts.

 During the glacial periods, the volcano most likely featured small glaciers.
 The equilibrium line at Lascar was at an altitude of 4700–4800 m during the last glacial maximum.
 Traces of glaciation also exist at Cerros de Saltar.
 The end of glaciation may have accompanied an increase in volcanic activity, a phenomenon that has been noted at other volcanoes.
 8,500 years ago, the climate in the region became much drier, and the amount of erosion decreased substantially.

-Temperatures in the surrounding region range between -25 and 40 C. Measurements made on the southwest rim of the main crater in 2009–2012 indicated air temperatures of 10–20 C. The present-day snowline in the region lies at an altitude of 6050 m, higher than the summit of Lascar.
+Temperatures in the surrounding region range between -25 and 40 C. Measurements made on the southwest rim of the main crater in 2009–2012 indicated air temperatures of 10–20 C. The present-day permanent snowline in the region lies at an altitude of 6050 m, higher than the summit of Lascar.

 Due to the dry climate, there is little vegetation at Lascar.
 Bunch grass and shrubs grow on the volcano's slopes.
 In the deep valleys, groundwater and streams support more plants.

 Volcanic activity at Lascar affects neighbouring ecosystems such as the Aguas Calientes crater lake and Laguna Lejia; flamingos disappeared from the latter after the 1993 eruption and did not return until 2007.
 Other reports claim that flamingos remained; other animals like donkeys and llamas were seen around the volcano one day after its eruption.